Skip to Content

 Well, you’re wrong!

 Finland may not be the most visited place in Europe or the world for that matter.
 But, it’s home to fantastic spots.
-Perhaps the best thing about the country is its unspoilt nature.
+Perhaps the best thing about the country is its unspoiled nature.

 As it doesn’t receive a lot of tourists from overseas, a lot of the places listed below are free from the hoards of tourists you might find in other countries.

-The places I’ve listed below range from the obvious to the not-so-obvious and the downright adventurous.
+The places to visit in Finland I’ve listed below range from the obvious to the not-so-obvious and the downright adventurous.
 All of them should be included on any Finland bucket list and will leave you entertained and spellbound!

 Helsinki